Brought to you by CWR SEO, an Austin-based digital marketing firm.

 My husband and I met while working as tour guides in Glacier National Park.
 We spent much of that summer hiking and backpacking through the spectacular mountain wilderness of Montana.
 We fancied ourselves pretty seasoned hikers and even backpacked on our honeymoon.
 Fast forward to Texas many years and two kids later and you’ll find that our idea of what constitutes a hike has changed pretty dramatically.
 Nonetheless, from the time our boys were able to hold up their heads in a Kelty pack, we’ve made exploring off the beaten path a priority for our family.
-At the first sign of cool(er) weather, you’re sure to find us out on the trail.
-Here’s a list of my family’s favorite Austin-area hikes, grouped by level of difficulty.
+Here’s a list of my family’s favorite scenic strolls and easy hikes in Austin, grouped by level of difficulty.

 Scenic Strolls in Austin